Quantitative Analysis - Explained

 - Quantitative analysis focuses on giving a numerical presentation of events.

-References for Quantitative Analysis (QA)
+Academic Research on Quantitative Analysis (QA)